 Code & Policy / Codes And Policy

 The International Green Construction Code (IgCC) is an effort of the International Code Council (ICC) aimed at creating a new green overlay code for the ICC’s suite of I-Codes.
 The IgCC includes requirements for a range of issues pertinent to sustainability, including a substantial portion dedicated to energy efficiency.As an “overlay” code, the IgCC works in combination with other underlying codes including the 2015 International Energy Conservation Code and the entire suite of I-Codes.

-Development of the 2015 IgCC has concluded with a number of important proposals supported by NBI and various partners.
+Development of the 2015 IgCC concluded with adoption of a number of important proposals supported by NBI and various partners.

 Energy codes offer two primary pathways to demonstrate required energy savings: modeled and prescriptive.
 Adoption of the outcome-based compliance proposal provides an additional compliance path and alternative to prescriptive or modeled performance energy compliance in the 2015 IgCC.
-This proposal will help facilitate innovation in design and greatly simplify the task of verifying code compliance.
+This provision helps facilitate innovation in design and greatly simplify the task of verifying code compliance.

 To help design teams access the energy use targets in the outcome path and more easily apply the new revised modeling path, the IgCC also updated the Zero Energy Performance Index (zEPI), which presents a stable energy scale for performance of a building compared to similar average buildings and to measure the progress toward net zero energy. zEPI, conceived by NBI Fellow Charles Eley, uses an absolute scale from 0 to 100 with zero representing a net zero energy building and 100 representing the average energy consumption for that building type and location.
 Read more about zEPI